clj-commons/iapetos/README.md

 ```

 Now, every call to `run-the-job!` will update a series of duration, success and
 failure metrics.
-Note that re-evaluation of the `run-the-job!` declaration will
+Note, however, that re-evaluation of the `run-the-job!`
-remove the instrumentation again - which shouldn't be a problem in production,
+declaration will remove the instrumentation again.
-though.

-### More

-Soon.

 ## License